12 Of The Most Common Food Intolerances

 Interested in taking action for your autoimmune condition?
 Check out my video course on Mastering Autoimmune Conditions & Inflammation With Functional Medicine.

 Those who avoid gluten but still have symptoms may be grain-intolerant, even when those grains are gluten-free.
-You can have a sensitivity to any particular grain or all grains.
+You may have a sensitivity to one particular grain or all grains.

-Cross-reactivity occurs when the proteins in grains such as rice and corn are similar enough in structure to gluten that the body mistakes them and reacts as if they were gluten.
-Many of my patients have sensitivities to some gluten-free grains, although not all.
+Cross-reactivity occurs when the proteins in grains such as rice and corn and in some non-grain foods are similar enough in structure to gluten that the body mistakes them and reacts as if they were gluten.

 3. FODMAPs

 FODMAPs stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
-In short: fermentable sugars.
-These short-chain sugars are contained in many different foods and are not fully digested in the gut, which can cause them to be excessively fermented by gut bacteria.
+In short: a group of fermentable sugars.
+These short-chain carbohydrates are found in many different foods and are not fully digested.
+Instead, they are fermented by gut bacteria.

-This fermentation releases hydrogen gas that could lead to distension of the intestines, which can cause uncomfortable irritable bowel syndrome (IBS) symptoms in some people, such as pain, gas, bloating, constipation, and diarrhea.
-This FODMAP intolerance tends to be related to functional issues like small intestinal bacterial overgrowth (SIBO).
+The fermentation of FODMAPs releases hydrogen gas that could lead to distension of the intestines, which can cause uncomfortable irritable bowel syndrome (IBS) symptoms in some people, such as pain, gas, bloating, constipation, and diarrhea.
+FODMAP intolerance tends to be related to functional issues like small intestinal bacterial overgrowth (SIBO).

-Most of the high-FODMAP foods are actually healthy, whole foods.
+Most high-FODMAP foods are actually healthy, whole foods.
 Again, though, that doesn’t mean they work well for everyone.
-If you think you are FODMAP intolerant, try avoiding or severely limiting the following foods – at least temporarily – to see if it helps:
+If you think you are FODMAP intolerant, try avoiding the following foods – at least temporarily – to see if it helps:

 Listen: How FODMAP Intolerance & SIBO Hurt Our Mood & Gut Health + What To Do About It